Ahmed-AbouElfetouh/bondi-template/README.md

 #  Bondi Template
+I built this project using (HTML, CSS, Bootstrap-5-).
-Not a fancy design but, In that template you will see How i can use every Bootstarp's classes In the right place and this reduces the use of CSS file.
-And also you will see how i can use Bootstarp's components like card, Finally i use Bootstarp's Grid system to make the design fully resposive.
+Not a fancy design but, In that project you will see How i can use every Bootstrap's classes In the right place and this reduces the use of CSS file.
+And also you will see how i can use Bootstrap's components like card, Finally i use Bootstrap's Grid system to make the design fully responsive.
-## Tech Stack

-**Client:** HTML, CSS, Bootstrap-5.
 ## For Live Preview [Click Here](https://ahmed-abouelfetouh.github.io/bondi-template/)
 ## Project Screenshot